grfiv/healthcare_twitter_analysis/README.md

     the total rows in the input files.
     """
 ```
-Notify me through the Issues tab of GitHub if you have any problems with the program.
+Notify me through the Issues tab of GitHub if you have any problems with these programs.

 Twitter text parsing functions
 ==============================